Old Monongahela is back. This is thrilling news for whiskey lovers, but it also raises a reasonable question: What the hell is Old Monongahela?

 Dad’s Hat Pennsylvania Rye

-Herman Mihalich and his friend and former classmate, John Cooper, opened Mountain Laurel Spirits in Bucks Country, Penn., in 2011.
+Herman Mihalich and his friend and former classmate, John Cooper, opened Mountain Laurel Spirits in Bucks County, Penn., in 2011.
 They’d both been in venture capital, and were looking to make something more tangible than deals.
 A 2006 story about rye’s return got them talking; they then did exhaustive research, signed up for distilling classes and starting writing checks.

 As befits a pair of Wharton MBAs, they pulled together a detailed business plan to get them from then to now.
 They started with a white whiskey and younger ryes aged six to nine months in 15-gallon barrels.
 But they also laid down lots of full-sized barrels with their distillate, which is made from a mash bill of 80 percent local rye, 15 percent malted barley and 5 percent malted rye.
 They started releasing it a couple of years ago after five years of aging.